Colt Single Action Army: Legacy

 In the early and mid-20th century, original Peacemakers lacking historical provenance and not in pristine condition were not particularly valuable.
-They served as raw material for early enthusiasts such as Elmer Keith, Harold Croft and R. F. Sedgley who modified the revolvers to enhance performance and experimented with more effective ammunition.
-At the beginning of the 21st century, first- and second-generation SAAs are highly regarded as collectors' items and often considered too valuable to shoot.
+They served as raw material for early enthusiasts such as Elmer Keith, Harold Croft and R. F. Sedgley, who modified the revolvers to enhance performance and experimented with more effective ammunition.
+At the beginning of the 21st century, first- and second-generation SAAs are highly regarded as collector's items and often considered too valuable to shoot.

 After World War II, new interest in the SAA started and firearms enthusiast William R. Wilson recognized the need and the opportunity.
 In 1953 Wilson founded the Great Western Arms Company to produce an almost-exact clone of the old Colt SAA for television and movie westerns.
 The Great Western revolvers were manufactured in Los Angeles.

 Later Colt editions are more common, and various copies and near-copies of the revolver are made by Uberti of Italy.
 Uberti is now owned by Beretta, producer of the Beretta Stampede.
 American manufacturers include Colt Manufacturing Company, which still retains the model in its catalog.
 Until its dissolution in 2017, U.S. Fire Arms Mfg.
 Co. built several variations true to the original first- and second-generation specifications.
 STI International has introduced a very precisely made Single Action Army with a modified hand/spring assembly designed to last longer than the originals.

 The Single Action Army is the precursor and inspiration for modern sporting revolvers from John Linebaugh, Freedom Arms, Ruger, Cimarron, and others.

 In 2010, Arizona State Rifle and Pistol Association President Noble C. Hathaway and Cast Bullet Director Dan Walliser surveyed state residents to determine what "Old West" firearm should be named the official state firearm.
 The Colt Patent Firearms Single Action Army won by a 38% margin.
 Afterwards, Hathaway submitted a bill to the Arizona legislature, and on the last day of the 2010–2011 regular legislative session, Arizona Senate Bill 1610 was passed.
 Governor Jan Brewer signed the bill into law.
 Arizona is the second state to have an official firearm, following Utah's adoption of the Colt M1911 pistol.